Table of Contents

 One final observation about language

 Neither Justice Breyer nor Justice Alito were especially bothered by the vulgarity of the student’s speech and her repeated use of word “fuck.”
 In particular, it is noteworthy that, in reciting the challenged speech, Justice Breyer spelled out the word four times in his opinion for the Court.
 It has been my unscientific observation that the result in speech cases often follows how the court treats the language at issue.
 In the 1970s, the court had no problem using the full word, including in cases like Cohen v.
 California (1971), which involved a jacket bearing the words, “Fuck the Draft,” or in Hess v.
 Indiana (1973) (per curiam), an incitement case involving the statement, “We’ll take the fucking street later.”
 But by the time of FCC v.
 Fox Television Stations (2009), Justice Scalia repeatedly elided the word, referring to the “F-word” or “f****ing.”
 And just a few terms ago, in Iancu v.
-Brunetti (2019), Justice Kagan managed to invalidate the trademark “FUCT” without even mentioning the word it evokes.
+Brunetti (2019), Justice Kagan managed to address the trademark “FUCT” without even mentioning the word it evokes.

 One hopes that Mahanoy will mark a return to the Court’s comfort with vulgar or offensive language that is often at issue in its speech cases — and that such a practice will translate into more expansive protection for speech for all of us.